 QUICK TIP: Instead of a plain Thank You page, create social sharing thank you pages for your content upgrades.
 Under templates, choose the “Invite a Friend Thank You Page,” which will allow you to add specific text to the tweet instead of just a link.
 The easier it is on the user, the more likely they’ll take action!

 My new favorite!
-I have a mega love for Buffer, but their Pinterest tool doesn’t yet compete with TailWind.
-(Thanks to the Badass Babes for turning me on to this one) I pin every single post on my website to over 10 boards at least once, sometimes twice.
+I have a mega love for Buffer, but their Pinterest tool doesn’t yet compete with TailWind (affiliate link).
+I pin every single post on my website to over 10 boards at least once, sometimes twice.
 Being able to schedule a pin to multiple boards at once is AMAZING.

 With pins scheduled at regular intervals throughout the day (at times determined to be best by TailWind), my Pinterest traffic has literally doubled, making it the #1 referrer to my site.